 Butoke’s work with the survivors of sexual violence in the DRC

 Sexual violence is endemic in the DRC.
 In perhaps the majority of cases, survivors of sexual violence receive no assistance after being attacked and perpetrators are not charged with any criminal offence.
-They carry on with their lives in the community without sanction.
+The perpetrators often carry on with their lives in the community without sanction.
 Further, the survivors of sexual violence often find that they are rejected by their own families and communities.

 Butoke has for some time tried to improve the situation in the part of the DRC where it operates.
 It has done this by providing assistance to survivors of sexual violence and by encouraging the prosecution of perpetrators.
 The assistance provided is both medical and practical.
 In addition, Butoke pays for the survivors of sexual violence to be legally represented so that charges may be brought when a perpetrator is arrested.
 If survivors are not legally represented, then charges will not usually be brought.

-What the Elsa Corp Justice Project has achieved in its first 12 months
+What the Elsa Corp Justice Project has achieved in 2021-2023

-Butoke seeks to reduce the vulnerability of the women and girls it helps by providing them, where appropriate, with educational opportunities or assistance in setting up micro-businesses.
-Over the last year, it has helped two of the girls it has worked with complete sewing and tailoring courses and others back into university or college.
+Butoke seeks to reduce the vulnerability of the girls by providing them with educational or business opportunities, such as assistance in setting up micro-businesses.
+In 2022, two of the girls completed sewing and tailoring courses, and other girls were given assistance to return to school, university, or work.

 How will money I donate to the Elsa Corp Justice Project be used?